benlodz/advent-of-code2024/README.md

-### Advent of Code 2024
+## Advent of Code 2024

 ---

 This repository contains all my solutions for the Advent of Code 2024.
 You will find both solutions written in Python and C++.

 This repo is currently is in a work in-progress.
-As of writing this, this repo has solutions up to day 5.
+As of writing this, this repo has solutions up to day 8.
 However, only day 1 is in C++.

+Lastly, there is currently a command line being built for the python solutions.
+However, you should be able to run all python solutions with the -i flag.

-## Quickstart
+### Quickstart

 Both the Python and C++ solutions will run the sample problems by default.
 They also have the same interface, and work like this: